 Refer to Mumble Help for setting up Mumble.
 One setting that applies to Mumble in RSS is found in the Audio Processing group of Mumble Configure>Settings>Audio Input.
-Set the Noise Suppression to Off with the slider moved to the left end.
+Set the Audio Processing to Disabled.
 If Noise Suppression is enabled the normal background noise on HF can cause distortion and clicking in the audio output.
 (See screen shot below.)